Track funded SaaS companies, founders and investors across the UK startup ecosystem.

 SaaS startups typically aim to provide innovative solutions that address specific business needs, and they often follow a subscription-based pricing model.

 You can see that SaaS startups are hot right now, especially in data and AI.
+With increasing demand, SaaS investors are actively funding startups that offer scalable, cloud-based solutions.

 If you want to launch your own SaaS startup, these are the exciting sectors to watch out for.